(Disponible auprès des organisateurs en anglais seulement.)

 Site web : https://www.sci.umanitoba.ca/wipc2020/

-The 9th Edition of Women in Physics Canada (WIPC 2020) will be held from July 7-10th, 2020 at University of Manitoba in Winnipeg.
+The 9th Edition of Women in Physics Canada (WIPC 2020) will be held in the summer of 2021 (postponed from 2020 due to COVID-19) at University of Manitoba in Winnipeg.
 This professional conference aims to create a space where participants can build networks, explore career paths, and present research, while also promoting gender equity and taking part in conversations about women in physics, mental health, and LGTBQ+ issues.
 Among other things, this conference will showcase:

 - Scientific presentations from internationally renowned researchers in physics.

 - Workshops on mental health in academia, building inclusive teams, and leadership.

 - Seminars on the current situation for women and underrepresented groups in physics, and strategies to improve it.